shotofcovfefe/questionable-beta/content/posts/grade-chasing.md

 If I’ve learnt anything in the past 6 months of self imposed exile from the workplace (read: unemployment), it’s that a full life — a fulfilling life — on one axis straddles the line between what’s routine and what’s novel, and the other how much quality time you spend with people who “**spark joy**”.

 **That’s why [climbing rocks](https://www.youtube.com/watch?v=SYfHtlsbQsE)**.
 Yes for the novelty and puzzle solving.
-Mostly, it’s a magnet for good people, people who are _outwardly_ encouraging and supportive.

-_Inwardly_, however, there's emotional variation.
+Mostly, it’s a magnet for good people, people who are _outwardly_ encouraging and supportive. _Inwardly_, though, there's emotional push and pull.

 ---

 ### 🪃 Just one more grade

 Ask yourself: if you see someone send a route you're struggling with, despite any outward reaction, does it hit more as inspiring or discouraging?
-To me, climbing has always been about good energy people celebrating one anothers wins, but that doesn't mean that people don't feel schadenfreude.
+To me, climbing has always been about good energy people celebrating one another's wins, but that doesn't mean that people don't feel schadenfreude.

 If you're the type of person who ties the success of a climbing session to how many hard climbs you send -- or don't send -- you'll just be frustrated.
 If you're the type of person who compares themselves too closely to other climbers, you'll just be frustrated.
 You'll eventually get demotivated and fade from the scene.